-The Shark Vertex is indeed the most powerful vacuum in Shark’s lineup as of now.
+The Shark Vertex is indeed the most powerful vacuum in Shark’s lineup.

-This insane power shows up in its pickup ability on bare floors, carpet, and crevices, which we’ll see later in this post.
+This insane power shows up in its pickup ability on bare floors, carpet, and crevices, which we’ll see later.

 Floor Head Designs

-Another big difference between both of them is the floor head designs.
+Another significant difference between Shark Vertex and Apex is the floor head designs.

-Both the PowerFins and Classic DuoClean design have a soft front roller.
+Both the PowerFins and Classic DuoClean designs have a soft front roller.
 However, their back rollers are different.

 The Vertex has an alternate lining of flexible silicone fins and soft bristles.